Mass and distance of AGN black holes from warped accretion disks: Modeling the disk warping

 In order to introduce this deformation, slight changes depending on the emitter radius in the observed inclination angle require to be implemented.
 However, these small orbital deviations of the masers from the equatorial plane are such that both $U^r$ and $U^\theta$ should remain practically zero.

-In contrast to the work \cite{Herrnstein05} (see also the following research papers by the Megamaser Cosmology Project collaboration \cite{MCPIV,MCPV,MCPVIII,MCPX,MCPXI,MCPXII}) where a linear deformation of the accretion disk is introduced into the inclination and position angles of their model, here a warped configuration just on the equatorial plane is considered.
-Then, by computing the equatorial total redshift (\ref{eq:composition}) that accounts for the inclination angle with a slight disk warping as a first approximation, the following expression is obtained
+In contrast to the work \cite{Herrnstein05} (see also the following research papers by the MCP collaboration \cite{MCPIV,MCPV,MCPVIII,MCPX,MCPXI,MCPXII}) where a linear deformation of the accretion disk is introduced into the inclination and position angles of their model, here a warped configuration just on the equatorial plane is considered, a treatment that takes advantage of spacetime spherical symmetry.
+Then, by considering that the BH accretion disk is tilted relative to the equatorial plane\footnote{This procedure is mathematically parameterized by projecting the disk to the equatorial plane through a dot product of the LOS and the axis that joins the BH with the accretion disk at the points on which the azimuthal angle vanishes, yielding the factor $\cos(\pi/2-\theta_0)=\sin\theta_0$ in the kinetic term of the total redshift.} with an inclination angle $\theta_0\ne\pi/2$ (see Fig. \ref{fig:WarpDiskP}), the corresponding expression for the total redshift reads